RenderKit/ospray/README.md

 [tutorial](#tutorial).
 For possible error codes see section [Error Handling and Status Messages](#error-handling-and-status-messages).
-It is important to note that the arguments passed to `ospInit()` are prcessed in order they are listed.
+It is important to note that the arguments passed to `ospInit()` are processed in order they are listed.
 The following parameters (which are prefixed by convention with "`--osp:`") are understood:

 <table style="width:98%;">